-- 1. Recoverable amount of investment securities and investments in shares of subsidiaries and affiliates - Amount recorded in the non-consolidated financial statements for the fiscal year ended March 31, 2021: - Total of investment securities and investments in shares of subsidiaries and affiliates: ¥1,465,499 million - Other information that contributes users of the non-consolidated financial statements to understand the content of accounting estimates:
+- 2. Recoverable amount of investment securities and investments in shares of subsidiaries and affiliates - Amount recorded in the non-consolidated financial statements for the fiscal year ended March 31, 2022:

+Investment securities:

+Investments in shares of subsidiaries and affiliates:

+• Other information that contributes to users of the non-consolidated financial statements to understand the content of accounting estimates:

-For shares and other securities with market price or fair value, MHI uses such price as the balance sheet amount.
-When significant decline in such price is noted, recognizes the valuation difference as a loss in the current fiscal year, unless it is deemed to be recoverable.
+For securities other than shares that do not have a market value, MHI uses such price as the balance sheet amount.
+When a significant decline in such price is noted, MHI recognizes the valuation difference as a loss in the current fiscal year, unless it is deemed to be recoverable.

 For shares and other securities without market price, such as investments in non-listed subsidiaries and affiliates, MHI uses the acquisition cost as the balance sheet amount.
-However, when significant decline in net asset value is noted due to a deterioration in the financial position of the issuer of the shares, MHI makes an appropriate reduction in the balance sheet amount and recognizes the valuation difference as a loss in the current fiscal year, except for when sufficient evidence supports the possibility of recovery.
+However, when a significant decline in net asset value is noted due to a deterioration in the financial position of the issuer of the shares, MHI records z an appropriate reduction in the balance sheet amount and recognizes the valuation difference as a loss in the current fiscal year, except for when sufficient evidence supports the possibility of recovery.